Table Of Contents

 Serverless services allow you to pay for only the resources you use:

-- You can take up more bandwidth as your computing needs increase without making prior reservations as you would in a traditional setup.
+• You can utilize more bandwidth as your computing needs increase without needing to make prior reservations, unlike in a traditional setup.

 The pay-as-you-go billing model helps teams save time and money to be more agile and respond to customer needs faster.